 The HEInnovate website is found at: http://heinnovate.eu.
-There is a 'Log in' button on the home page of HEInnovate which takes users to the 'Log in' and 'Register' page.
+There is a 'Sign in' button on the homepage of HEInnovate which takes users to the 'sign in' and 'register' page.
 Registration is free, confidential and open to the general public.
+To register a new user account, fill out your details on the right hand side, and pick a secure and memorable password.
+Click the blue 'register' button to finish the registration and access the website.
+You can also explore the website as a 'guest user'.
+This option gives you limited access to the features of HEInnovate.